AriFordsham/GHCWiki/design/warnings.md

 Here is the proposed warning framework:

+- Intended meanings

+  - `-Wdefault`: the ones you get by default.
+This indicate things that are almost certainly wrong.
+  - `-Wall`: indicate suspicious code
+  - `-Wcompat`: indicate code that in future releases may trigger errors or `-Wdefault` warnings.
+Subset of `-Wall`.
+  -

 - With no flags, GHC implements the "default warnings".
 You can get these by saying `-Wdefault` (yet to be implemented).

 - When GHC implements a new warning it is put into the `-Weverything` set.
 In the next release, that warning may move into the `-Wall` set or the `-Wdefault` set.
 So libraray authors may want to future-proof their libraries by compiling with `-Weverything`.